streetwriters/notesnook/docs/help/contents/rich-text-editor/markdown-notes-editing.md

 ### Does Notesnook support Markdown editing?

-No. The Markdown shortcuts listed above are just that: shortcuts.
+No. The Markdown shortcuts listed above are exactly that: shortcuts.
 They'll help you to quickly use the various formats & blocks in the editor but they aren't raw Markdown.

 ### Can I import and export Markdown files?